London braced for Bolt and Farah swansongs

 Fans flocking to the London Stadium on Saturday will probably be treated to a double dose of the 30-year-old sprint legend as Bolt plans to take part in the relay heats in the day's first session.

-There will be a fair amount of emotion from the stands as Mo Farah also runs in his last track race - the 5,000 metres final.
+There will be a fair amount of emotion from the stands as Mo Farah also runs in his last track race, the 5,000m final.

 The decathlon reaches its climax with the traditional 1,500m to close the multi-discipline event.